reaskearth/api/README.md

 ## Introduction

-The Reask API currently supports three products:
+The Reask API currently supports two products:

 1. DeepCyc: a high-resolution probabilistic view of tropical cyclone (TC) risk everywhere in the world, both under current as well as future climate scenarios.
-2. Metryc: high-resolution tropical cyclone (TC) windspeed estimates for historical events using agency best track data.
+2. Metryc: high-resolution tropical cyclone (TC) windspeed estimates for historical events based on our ML windfield model and incorporating agency best track data.

 Further information can be found on our website (https://reask.earth/products/).

 An up-to-date version of this README can be found here: https://github.com/reaskearth/api/blob/main/README.md

-Example code Python3 is here: https://github.com/reaskearth/api/blob/main/example_code/.
+Example code Python3 is here: https://github.com/reaskearth/api/blob/main/example_code.
 If you have a Reask account, it can be run with:

 ```
 git clone https://github.com/reaskearth/api.git reask-api